 - Let yourself be guided through the WordPress installation and connect your new database.
 You will now need the access data that you noted down previously.
 Once this is done, the reset is complete.

 Important: The steps are greatly simplified here.
-In practice, there are still many individual subtleties and adjustments.
-Exactly how you proceed depends on which hosting provider you are with, what your website setup looks like and which tools you use to manage your website.
-So you should really only opt for a manual reset if you have the necessary know-how.
+In practice, there are still many individual subtleties and adjustments to be made.
+Exactly how you proceed depends, among other things, on which hosting provider you are with, what your website setup looks like and which tools you use to manage your website.
+So you should really only opt for a manual reset if you have the necessary expertise.

 2. reset WordPress website using a plugin (using WP Reset as an example)